 Start by selecting a variable in the Variable pane.
 We will work with the price variable.
 Click on the Manage... button next to the Notes field, and you will see the following dialog appear:

-Notes for price = ×

-Notes

-Add Delete Renumber

-Enter anywh TS surrounded by spaces lere in note for a timestamp.
-Submit

-Close

 We will add a few notes: